The Magic Brocade

 Adapted for reader’s theater (or readers theatre) by the author, from his picture book published by Pan Asian/EduStar, Union City, California, 2000

 Story copyright © 1999, 2000 Aaron Shepard.
 Script copyright © 2000, 2002 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: To save his mother’s life, a young man must retrieve her weaving from the fairies of Sun Palace.